andrewt3000/web_development/README.md

 # Application Logic

 ### Authentication and Authorization
-I prefer using [jwt](https://jwt.io/) over server side state management because it consumes less resources on the servers and it is easier to load balance accross multiple servers.
+For user authentication and authorization I typically use a [jwt](https://jwt.io/) token to protect the rest api.

 JWT has 3 parts: header, payload, and signature.
-Payload contains session fields such as user name, user privileges, company_id etc.
+The payload contains claims which are typically user authorization data.

+Here is how I typicaly use jwt tokens to authenticate each rest api call.
-If the user login is successful it returns a jwt token to the client.
-The token is stored in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
-The node api has [middleware](http://expressjs.com/en/guide/using-middleware.html) that filter routes.
-If authenticated, add info to request and call next middleware.
-Otherwise, api responds with 401.
+- If the user login is successful (user submits valid username and password) the server returns a jwt token to the client.
+User authorization information such as user id or group id can be encrypted in the token payload.
+- On the client, the token can optionally be stored in localStorage to extend the login beyond the browser session.
+- Authenticated api calls are sent through a library function to add the jtw token to all ajax requests in the authorization header using Bearer {token} scheme.
+- The node api has [middleware](http://expressjs.com/en/guide/using-middleware.html) that filter routes to protected data calls.
+If the request doesn't has a valid authenticated token, the api responds with unauthorized (http error 401).
+If the token is valid the request for data is continued.
+User authorization data from the token payload can be trusted and used to authorize or filter database queries based on permission.

-On the client side I wrap react router's Route object with logic to redirect if the user isn't logged in [Example](https://reacttraining.com/react-router/web/example/auth-workflow).
-I track if the user's login status in mobx.
-Client side authentication is for convenience, the pages without data are not secure assets.
+On the client side wrap react router's Route object with logic to redirect if the user isn't logged in [Example](https://reacttraining.com/react-router/web/example/auth-workflow).
+The user's login status, user name, etc. can be stored in a global store.
+Client side authentication is for convenience, the pages without data are typically not secure assets.

+Best practice: When storing in your database, [hash the passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).

+Alternatives:
-I considered using identity as a service providers because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.
+Pro: you don't have to store and protect sensitive information including user's passwords, and jwt secret key.
 - [auth0](https://auth0.com/)
 - [okta](https://www.okta.com/)
 - [Amazon cognito](https://aws.amazon.com/cognito/)